Stomper10/CheXpert/README.md

-# 0. Prerequisites
+# 0. Environment
+For those who want to compare the running environment, mine was as below(used GPU server).
 - Python 3.6+
 - PyTorch (1.7.1 in my case)
 - Git Bash (whatever can handle git)
+- Intel Xeon Silver 4216 CPU
+- 512GB memory
+- Four Nvidia Titan RTX GPUs

-Open Git Bash and use `git clone` command to download this repository.
+First, open Git Bash and use `git clone` command to download this repository.

 ```bash
 git clone https://github.com/Stomper10/CheXpert.git
 ```

 # 1. Download the Data